Reno 911!: Premise

+History

-Development history
+Development

-In Thomas Lennon's words, Reno 911! came about, "like the best of ideas, through total desperation."
-Following the end of Viva Variety, The State alumni worked on a series of pilots for the Fox Broadcasting Company, one of which, after a year's worth of dedicated writing, was terminated the day before shooting.
+In Lennon's words, Reno 911! came about, "like the best of ideas, through total desperation."
+Following the end of Viva Variety, The State alumnus worked on a series of pilots for the Fox Broadcasting Company, one of which, after a year's worth of dedicated writing, was terminated the day before shooting.
 It was scheduled to begin in the fall of 2000.
 With a month left before the pilot was expected to be due (and half of the budget still unused), the team asked if they could produce another pilot with the remaining resources, and the Fox executives agreed.
 Working quickly to take advantage of this, the initial Reno 911! pilot was conceived and shot in five days.
 Cedric Yarbrough, who had been hired for the cast of the canceled pilot, said that the cast was advised to "come up with [their] own characters" and return for filming.

 As originally written, the sheriff's department material would have served as link material between traditional comedy sketches; the canceled project was being considered for the Fox Saturday lineup, and the team thought at the time that the Cops format was a natural framework for sketch comedy.
-However, during the shooting—and especially the editing—they realized the police element was more interesting than the sketches, and the finished pilot was, according to Robert Ben Garant, "remarkably similar" to the series that eventually aired.
+However, during the shooting—and especially the editing—they realized the police element was more interesting than the sketches, and the finished pilot was, according to Garant, "remarkably similar" to the series that eventually aired.
 Nevertheless, Fox turned down the completed pilot.
 According to Lennon, their decision not to pick the show up was influenced by a scene, preserved in the eventual Comedy Central pilot, involving Lt.
 Dangle passionately kissing a man.
 It was another two years before Comedy Central greenlit the project.